Ereiarrus/ComplementsBotPy/README.md

 - !joinme - I will join your channel
 - !leaveme - I will leave your channel, but keep your settings in case you decide you want me back
-- !deleteme - I will leave your channel and delete all of your settings
+- !deleteme - I will leave your channel and delete all of your settings; this does not affect your ignored status, so if you did !ignoreme, I will still know that you don't want to be complemented after doing !deleteme, and your twitch username/user id will still be stored in my database.
+If you don't want this, then also do !unignore me - this will remove any reference of you from my database

 - !ignoreme - I will never complement you
 - !unignoreme - undo !ignoreme